History of Computer Networks

 - A type of digital data communication in which simultaneous transmission of multiple bits over two or more separate channels.

-- It has high data transfer rate.
+- It has a high data transfer rate.

-- Parallel data transmission is less reliable for long distances because error correction is not very simple and economical .
+- Parallel data transmission is less reliable for long distances because error correction is not very simple and economical.

 - In parallel transmission, 8 bits (a byte) plus a parity bit are transmitted at the same time over nine separate paths.
 Thus, parallel transmission is generally faster than serial transmission.